OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Since 5.10 passwords and tokens are generated using SHA256.
 OpenNebula will update the DB automatically for your regular users (including oneadmin).
 However, you need to do the update for serveradmin manually.
 You can do so, with:

-.. prompt:: text # auto
+.. prompt:: bash $ auto

     $ oneuser passwd --sha256 serveradmin `cat /var/lib/one/.one/sunstone_auth|cut -f2 -d':'`